recalibr-ai/consulting-blog-template/docs/blog/posts/AI Isn’t the Future—It’s the Now. And Your Competitors Are Already Winning With It.md

 Here are 4 things you need to know:

-1. Don’t Just Build Monolithic Systems—Start Solving Niche Problems
+1. **Don’t Just Build Monolithic Systems—Start Solving Niche Problems**
-2. Turn Compliance Risk Into a Competitive Advantage
+2. **Turn Compliance Risk Into a Competitive Advantage**
-3. Solve Industry-Specific Pain Points—Not Generic “AI Use Cases”
+3. **Solve Industry-Specific Pain Points—Not Generic “AI Use Cases”**
-4. Build for Scale, But Deliver Value Now
+4. **Build for Scale, But Deliver Value Now**

-Let’s break down each topic:
+Let’s break down each topic.

 ---